austinmoody/docker-ccda-validator/README.md

 - Remove the ```-d``` to run the container in the foreground.
 - Remove the ```--rm``` to prevent the container from being removed once it is stopped.
 - Tomcat is set to use the default port of 8080.
 In our example the ```-p``` option exposes this same port to the host.
 You could do something like ```-p 10800:8080``` to then hit port 10800 for the service from your local machine.
 - We need to provide a war to deploy in /usr/local/tomcat/webapps on the running Docker container.
 Since the image is not built with a war, we do this by bind mounting a local directory containing the referenceccdaservice.war file to the webapps directory using the ```-v``` option.
+- We need to provide vocabulary files for the application to use.
+Vocabulary files are not built into the image, therefore we need to bind mount to a directory containing them using the ```-v``` option.

 ### Use / Verify